euratom-software/calcam/docs/source/intro_install_setup.rst

 Calcam runs under Python 3.5 or newer on Windows, Linux or OSX.
 As of August 2023, Python 3.11 or older is recommended, because suitable versions of VTK (one of Calcam's major dependencies) are not available from the Python Package Index (PyPi) for newer versions (for newer Python versions you will have to build and install VTK and its Python bindings yourself, which can be quite involved).

-You can download Python installers for Windows or OSX from `Python.org <https://www.python.org/downloads/>`_ , or get it from your favourite software repository on Linux or Windows store.
+You can download Python installers for Windows or OSX from `Python.org <https://www.python.org/downloads/>`_ ; get it from your favourite software repository on Linux; get it from the Microsoft Store on Windows; or use a python environment manager such as `Anaconda <https://www.anaconda.com>`_.

 Installing using pip
 --------------------
-Once you have Python installed, the preferred way to install Calcam as described in this documentation is to use ``pip``, which on most configurations should come installed with Python as standard.
+Once you have Python installed, the recommended way to install Calcam is to use ``pip`` (unless you are using Anaconda, in which case see :ref:`below <conda_install>`), which on most configurations should come installed with Python as standard .
 If not, documentation for how to get ``pip`` can be found `here <https://pip.pypa.io/en/stable/installing/>`_.

 Option 1: From PyPi (recommended)